T-26

 Description

 The T-26 was a license-build version of the British Vickers 6-Ton, which also inspired the Polish 7TP and the US Light Tank, M2.
 Both a single-turreted and a twin-turreted version existed, but the single-turreted version was by far the most common.
+The turret of the single-turreted version was shared with the BT-5 fast tank, and the T-35 heavy tank.

 The Soviet Union had large quantities of the T-26 at the beginning of the German invasion in 1941, but its thin armour proved too vulnerable to pose a serious threat.